AndreasBriese/breeze/README.md

 State-recovery from output means to guess all internal LM states from the output bytes.
 This should be a 'hard problem' because the output bytes derive from two or more mixed internal states mantissa fragments (steared by the internal variable *bitshift* [0..23] and always less than 52 bits to ensure information loss from internal states within the process) that are combined by an ARX algorithm and xored with their previous states.
 Furthermore with each rountTrip the output states are alternated in a circular way (state[0]<-state[1]; state[1]<-state[2] ... state[last]<-state[0]).

+BreezeCS128 follows the same logic as Breeze128 but uses Go/golangs interface to urandom (crypto/rand) XORed with time.Now().Nanosecond() for seeding as a CSPRNG instead.
+Autoresseding within roundTrip() uses the same approach (see module csrand.go).

 **3.)
 Guessing next output from previous**